microsoft/JSTSdocs/articles/nodejs/unittesting.md

 * Tape ([github.com/substack/tape](https://github.com/substack/tape))
 * Export Runner (a Node.js tools specific framework)

-> [!Warning]
+> :warning:
 > An issue in Tape currently prevents Tape tests from running.
 > If [this PR](https://github.com/substack/tape/pull/361) is merged, the issue should be resolved.

 If your favorite framework is not supported, see [Add support for a unit test framework](#addingFramework) for information on adding support.

 ## Write unit tests